SAP-archive/teched2021-ANA160/exercises/ex0/README.md

 <br>

-Data Intelligence Launchpad is a central access point for various tool sets with in the Data Intelligence Suite.
+Data Intelligence Launchpad is a central access point for various tool sets within the Data Intelligence Suite.
 The Modeler is the tool set used to create Graphs (Data Pipelines).

 ![](../Images/mod_1.jpg)